JamesMGreene/gh-cover-letter/README.md

 ---

 I have been contributing to open source on and off through my adult life as a software developer.
-However, it seemed all too easy to walk away from projects &mdash; even my own &mdash; when faced with the process hassle of those code hosts (SourceForge, Google Code, Bitbucket, etc.).
+However, it seemed all too easy to walk away from projects &mdash; even my own &mdash; when faced with the process hassles of other code hosts (SourceForge, Google Code, Bitbucket, etc.).

 > Then GitHub happened. ...It turned out to be so disruptive that it created a cultural divide between the previous